Deadspree/Lane-Finding-OpenCv/README.md

-Lane_finding using opencv
-Knowledge acquired
+## Knowledge acquired:

 -Camera Calibration

 -Perspective Transform

 -Binary Thresholding

 -Lane Detection Using histogram

-Results is in the result_output_lane.mp4
+## This project is implemented in Python and uses OpenCV image processing library